adilababayeva13/MyMatlabCodes/diagonally_dominant/readme.md

 -  First make sure you are on the right path.

--  Now all you have to do is type "gauss_seidel" in the command window.
+-  Now all you have to do is type "diagonally_dominant" in the command window.
 Then write any matrix and see the result.

  <img src="./images/answer.png">